ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * Scheme: The URI scheme (e.g., "https://") which is preserved in plaintext.

-* XOF: Extendable-Output Function, a hash function that can produce output of arbitrary length.
+* XOF: Extendable-Output Function, a cryptographic function that can produce output of arbitrary length.

 * SIV: Synthetic Initialization Vector, a 16-byte value derived